Koskull family: Baltic branches

 The Koskulls are among the oldest Livonian families and were among the most influential and respected families in Terra Mariana.
-The first written information on the family appeared as the vassal of the Archbishop of Riga, as Andreas de Koskele in 1302.
+The first written information on the family appeared about the vassal of the Archbishop of Riga, Andreas de Koskele, in 1302.
 Throughout the 14th century, the family acquired vast lands and large manors.
-In the 14th century the family owned land properties in the Dikli-Augstroze parish region of Līvu galā, now known as the Dikļi and Umurga parishes.
-Several family members participated in the wars of the Livonian Confederation in the 16th century, such as Klaus Koskull, who can be found in the 1423 Treaty of Melno (Vertag von Melno-See) with the Grand Duchy of Lithuania.
-The family was enrolled into the Livonian Knighthood under Nr 33, Estonian Knighthood under Nr 29 and into the Curonian Knighthood under Nr 138, all with a Baron title.
-The family was also enrolled with a Count title into the Livonian Knighthood under Nr 328, and into the Curonian Knighthood under Nr 260.
+In the 14th century, the family owned land in the Dikli-Augstroze parish region of Līvu galā, now known as the Dikļi and Umurga parishes.
+Several family members participated in wars on behalf of the Livonian Confederation, such as Klaus Koskull, whose name appears in the 1423 Treaty of Melno.
+The family was enrolled into the Livonian Knighthood under Nr 33, Estonian Knighthood under Nr 29 and into the Curonian Knighthood under Nr 138, all with a baron title.
+The family was also enrolled with a count title into the Livonian Knighthood under Nr 328, and into the Curonian Knighthood under Nr 260.

-They are one of few families who immigrated from Germany to Livonia during the Livonian Crusades in the 13th century.
-First mentioned in 1302, the family settled in the northern part of the archdiocese of Riga, present day Dickeln parish, and acquired many estates during the colonization period.
+They are one of a few families who emigrated from Germany to Livonia during the Livonian Crusades in the 13th century.
+First mentioned in 1302, the family settled in the northern part of the Archdiocese of Riga (present-day Dickeln parish), and acquired many estates during the colonization period.
 Their primary ancestral estates consisted of Lappier, Koskullshof (Stumpen), Schujen, Pahlen and Seckendorf.
-It is certain that the family has a common origin with the von der Pahlen family, who carry the same coat of arms, three sea leaves, and who appeared in the region at about the same time.
 The family also owned the estates Napküll, Sutzen, Kulsdorf, Mazauce, Ostrominski (Košķele) as well as the village of Lemskull.
-Peter von Koskull acquired the Asuppen and Adsirn estates in 1719.
 During the 14th century, the family branched out to nearby dioceses (1385-04-25—Mauritius, Berend and Godeke Koskull are mentioned in the diocese of Dorpat.
 1360-05-09—Andreas Koskull in Osel).
-In the archdiocese the family held important positions, such as Brand Koskull (bailiff at Turaida Castle from 1417 to 1420), Jakob Koskull (bailiff at the Koknese Castle in 1469) and held significant estates, mainly in Ubbenorm and the surrounding parishes.
+The family held important positions in the archdiocese, such as Brand Koskull (bailiff at Turaida Castle from 1417–1420), and Jakob Koskull (bailiff at the Koknese Castle in 1469) and held significant estates, mainly in Ubbenorm and the surrounding parishes.
 From Livonia, the family branched out to Courland and Estonia.
 Reinhold Koskull, who moved to Courland in 1603 from Dorpat, started a branch there.
 His descendants acquired significant estates in the areas of Grobin, Windau and Talsen.
-The branch still exists today.
+Peter von Koskull acquired the Asuppen and Adsirn estates in 1719.
+The Baltic branch of the Koskulls still exists today.